-To paint a fuller picture of why you’d want a two-stroke in the first place, let’s explore the history and functionality of the two-stroke engine and take a gander at where it’s headed next.
+To paint a fuller picture of why you’d want a two-stroke in the first place, let’s explore the history and functionality of the two-stroke dirt bike engine and take a guess at where it’s headed next.

 It’s all in an effort to answer one of 2018’s most popular questions: are two-strokes a dying breed?

 In a four-stroke engine these steps are achieved as the piston completes two rotations through the cylinder.
 A precise balance of pressures and vacuums is maintained by using valves to meter airflow, injectors to deliver fuel, and timing chains or belts to keep everything in sync.

-Well, it has the same four-stage engine cycle, but it does it all in just one rotation of the piston.
-A two-stroke engine uses intake and exhaust ports along the cylinder wall to manage intake and exhaust gases, creating an organic exchange of pressures and vacuums without the use of valves, fuel injection, or even an accelerator pump.
-And where a four-stroke might use turbocharging or supercharging to increase power, a two-stroke uses sound.
+A two-stroke has the same four-stage engine cycle, but it does it all in just one rotation of the piston.
+It uses intake and exhaust ports along the cylinder wall to manage intake and exhaust gases, creating an organic exchange of pressures and vacuums without the use of valves, fuel injection, or even an accelerator pump.

-That chamber takes the sound waves created by the combustion process back toward the engine, briefly forcing the exhaust gases back into the cylinder.
-At high RPMS this process acts like a supercharger, and optimal gains are achieved when those returning sound waves hit the exhaust port during the compression stroke.
+That chamber takes the sound waves created by the combustion process and reflects them back toward the engine, briefly forcing the exhaust gases back into the cylinder.
+At high RPMS this process acts like a supercharger, reaching peak efficiency when the returning sound waves hit the exhaust port during the compression stroke.

-Know how we’ve had electric cars for over a hundred years, yet we’re only just now seeing them on the road?
+You know how we’ve had electric cars for over a hundred years, yet we’re only just now seeing them on the road?
 It’s kind of like that.

 The fact that you could watch the pollutants exiting the tailpipe of a two-stroke vehicle didn’t sit well with the burgeoning environmental movement, and the idea of smoke visibly exiting the exhaust was thought to be directly tied to decades of thick smog in cities like Los Angeles.

 The use of valves, cams, and timing systems in four-strokes made it relatively easy to fine-tune them for better emissions.
 Amid increasingly strict EPA regulations of the 70s and 80s, it was more economically viable for manufacturers to invest in four-stroke engines than to spend years and millions researching how to make a two-stroke engine achieve the same result.

-Despite the higher showroom cost of four-stroke motorcycles, the (largely non-riding) public embraced this shift because those noisy smoke-belching two-strokes were the reason they couldn’t see the Hollywood sign on their way to work every morning.
+Despite the higher initial cost of four-stroke motorcycles, the public and their lawmakers (many of whom didn’t ride at all) embraced this technology because in their eyes those noisy smoke-belching two-strokes were the reason they couldn’t see the Hollywood sign on their way to work every morning.

 Major brands like Honda and Yamaha continued to embrace two-strokes well into the 90s, and the sport of Motocross did as well.
-Hardly any four-strokes could compete against the super light and insanely powerful two-strokes in sanctioned racing, and two-strokes were winning championships left and right.
+Hardly any four-strokes could compete against the super light and insanely powerful two-strokes in sanctioned racing, and two-strokes were winning championships left and right well into that decade.

-That all came to a head in 1998, when the AMA handed down a landmark ruling that four-stroke dirt bikes up to 450cc could compete against 250cc two-strokes to even out that 30% power advantage.
+That all came to a head in 1998, when the AMA handed down a landmark ruling that four-stroke dirt bikes up to 450cc could compete against 250cc two-strokes to even out the power advantage.
 In the following years the pros switched over to four-stroke bikes, and since the public tends to buy whatever the pros ride, two-strokes quickly went the way of the dodo.

-Except one Austrian company didn’t get the memo.
-(KTM)
+But one company didn’t get the memo.